Book Characters – Their Origins and Inspirations

 Only a few of the many pupils are mentioned by name

-- Helen Burns – an older girl from Northumberland who is Jane’s first and best She is constantly bullied by Miss Scratcherd and sadly dies.
+- Helen Burns – an older girl from Northumberland who is Jane’s first and best She is constantly bullied by Miss Scratcherd and sadly becomes ill and dies.
 Like Jane she likes to read books

 - Julia Severn – she attracts the attention and wrath of Mr Brocklehurst for the crime of having curly hair

 - Mary Ann Wilson – another friend and another older girl

 Jane’s friend Helen Burns warns her that Miss Scratchered can be hasty.
 She quickly leans to be wary of this teacher..